CampobassoJS/inspirations/other-js-communities.md

-# inspirations
+# Other JS communities

-Other JS communities
+This document contains a collection of selected web site that other JavaScript communitires built to support their contents and activities.
+This list represents a source of inspiration for future works on **[CampobassoJS](http://www.campobassojs.com)**

 ## America
 - [Los Angeles](https://js.la/)